ARA Almirante Brown (1880): Service history

 In 1878, Argentina made inquiries in Britain to buy a new, ocean-going capital ship for its navy, which to that point, had consisted of only coastal and riverine forces, centered on the two small El Plata-class monitors.
 Almirante Brown, the first large ironclad of the Argentine Navy, was ordered from the Samuda Brothers shipyard of London.
-She was launched on 6 October 1880, and cost the Argentine government £270,000.
+She was launched on 6 October 1880, was named for Admiral William Brown, an Irishman who had served in the Argentine Navy from 1814 to 1845.
+The ship cost the Argentine government £270,000.
 On 14 June 1881, she conducted speed trials on the Maplin Mile, and achieved her designed speed of 14 knots at full power.
+In mid-August, while still in Britain, the ship carried out test firings of her guns to determine that the new powder charges were safe to use.
+These were completed without issues.
 Upon her delivery to Argentina, she was the largest vessel in the Argentine fleet, and remained so until the four Garibaldi-class armored cruisers were acquired in the late 1890s.

 Almirante Brown was present during the ceremonies for the opening of the south basin in the harbor of Buenos Aires on 28 January 1889.
 On 13 July 1892, the ship was thought to be lost in a storm that claimed the torpedo boat Rosales.
 The protected cruiser Veinticinco de Mayo was also believed to have sunk in the storm, though both survived.
-In the following year, Almirante Brown, along with most of the heavy units in the Argentine Navy, took part in putting down the naval defections in the revolution of 1893.
+In the following year, Almirante Brown, along with most of the heavy units in the Argentine Navy, took part in putting down the naval defections in the revolution of 1893, where the ironclad shelled and disabled the rebel torpedo boat Murature off Martin García island.

 In 1897, Almirante Brown went into dry dock at the La Seyne shipyard in Toulon for modernization.
 Her main battery guns were replaced with ten 5.9 in 50-caliber quick-firing Canet guns; six replaced the guns in the central battery, and the other four were mounted in pairs in place of the bow and stern guns.
 In addition, the old 4.7-inch guns were replaced with new quick-firing models.
 Her crew was reduced to 380 officers and men.
+By 1901, the ship had been laid up in reserve at Río Santiago, but she was reactivated that year for a training cruise to Bahía Blanca.
+On 15 October 1904, Almirante Brown hosted the Argentine naval minister, Juan A. Martín, and a delegation of foreign naval officers, including Rear Admiral French Ensor Chadwick of the US Navy; Martin welcomed them on behalf of the new government under President Manuel Quintana, who had recently taken office.

 By the 1920s, Almirante Brown had been reduced to a coastal defense and training ship, having long since been rendered obsolete by the dreadnought battleships Moreno and Rivadavia.
 On 17 December 1921, crewmen from Almirante Brown rowed ashore to defeat a group of about 250 brigands based in Mata Tapera.
 The ship remained in service until the early 1930s.
 On 17 November 1932, Almirante Brown was stricken from the naval register and subsequently discarded.